9527kevin/iBus/README.md

 * share to Tencent weixin (next step)

 ##license
-Copyright (c) 2013 yanghua_kobe.
+Copyright (c) 2013 yanghua.
 All rights reserved.

 Licensed under the Apache License, Version 2.0 (the "License"); you may not use this file except in compliance with the License.
 You may obtain a copy of the License at